Alive: The Story of the Andes Survivors: Story

 Alive tells the story of an Uruguayan rugby team (who were alumni of Stella Maris College), and their friends and family who were involved in the airplane crash of Uruguayan Air Force Flight 571.
-The plane crashed into the Andes mountains on Friday 13 October 1972.
-Of the 45 people on the flight, only 16 survived in sub-zero temperatures.
-After numerous days spent searching for survivors, the rescue team was forced to end the search.
-Consequently, the survivors had to sustain life with rations found in the wreckage after the plane had crashed.
-The rations did not last long, and in order to stay alive it became necessary for the survivors to eat the bodies of the dead.
-This was possible because the bodies had been preserved with the freezing temperatures and the snow.
-The book was published two years after the survivors of the crash were rescued.
-The author interviewed many of the survivors as well as the family members of the passengers before writing this book to obtain facts about the crash.
-He wanted to write the story as it had happened without embellishment or fictionalizing it.
-The author comments on this process in the "Acknowledgments" section:
+The plane crashed into the Andes Mountains on Friday 13 October 1972.
+Of the 45 people on the flight, only 16 survived 72 days of sub-zero temperatures.

+A search was conducted for eight days, but bad weather prevented searching for two days.
+The survivors found little food in the crashed fuselage.
+Facing starvation, the crash survivors realized to survive, they would need to eat the frozen bodies of the dead.

+The book was published two years after the survivors were rescued.
+The author interviewed many of the survivors as well as the family members of the passengers.
+He wanted to write the story as it had happened without embellishment.
+He recalled: